-Recently Griff Electric partnered with Ikaria to create a unique waterfront home in Cranston, RI.
-It’s been such an exciting and gratifying project that we wanted to share a bit more about it with you here on our blog.
+Griff Electric partnered with Ikaria to create a unique waterfront home in Cranston, RI.
+Lighting a waterfront home is such an exciting and gratifying project!
+We want to share a bit more about it.
 Architect Mark Lawton discusses some of the energy and electrical features of the home in this Q&A below.

 The home has very large windows and doors.
-How did this play a part in the lighting design?
+How does this impact lighting design?

-What were your considerations when you designed the outdoor lighting scheme?
+What are your considerations designing the outdoor lighting scheme?

 The house has a rich texture to it: deep red/brown western red cedar siding and modulated painted cement board.
-The lighting was used to highlight this.
-There are also several outdoor patios and decks that become quite amazing when illuminated at night, creating a real sense of place outside.
-The carport was also envisioned as an actively used space so the lighting is bright and energetic.
+As such, the lighting is used to highlight this.
+However, there are also several outdoor patios and decks that become quite amazing when illuminated at night, creating a real sense of place outside.
+The carport is also envisioned as an actively used space so the lighting is bright and energetic.

-Were there any unique or custom aspects to the home that guided the lighting design?
+Are there any unique or custom aspects to the home that guide the lighting design?

 In general, it is a very minimalistic modern house with all white walls.
-The lighting was designed to evenly illuminate the spaces, really to just present them as well-proportioned compositions.
+The lighting evenly illuminates the spaces, really to just present them as well-proportioned compositions.

 Is there an aspect of the lighting design that you are most fond of?

 I particularly like the modern globe chandelier at the top of the stairs.
 It reminds me of earth at night as seen from space.